 Here’s a guide to food delivery website development.
 We’ll analyze current market trends, look at the features a successful food delivery service needs, and calculate a rough estimate of the cost to build an on-demand delivery website.

 - Current market situation

 - Types of delivery services

-- How to make an on-demand delivery website
+- How to make a food delivery website

-- Cost to make an on-demand delivery website
+- Cost to make a food delivery website

 Current market situation